William Duncan (missionary): Rivalries with other local leaders

 Later, portions of the community, notably those under the leadership of the Rev. Edward Marsden, defected to Presbyterianism, the dominant faith of the surrounding Tlingit communities.
 Marsden even assisted in the establishment of a rival, Presbyterian Tsimshian community at nearby Port Gravina (1892–1904) and, later, campaigned tirelessly and with some success for the Bureau of Indian Affairs to oust Duncan from his position, partly on grounds that Duncan had too much authority in the community and opposed any Native self-betterment through education and individual economic self-sufficiency if it put parishioners out of his personal control.
 In 1913, Governor John Strong made a visit to the community to address the concerns of some of the community members; after this the government began administrating community schools.
 In 1914–1915, the Interior Department seized many of the Mission buildings and built a modern school at Metlakatla.

 The Marsden-Duncan feud, as well as the long legal, political, and personal struggle between Duncan and William Ridley, the Anglican bishop in charge of northern British Columbia, intersected, most notoriously, with charges of sexual misconduct against Duncan, charges which have severely tainted his historical reputation, though he was never convicted or punished, and the charge was later concluded to be slander by the Commission of Indian Affairs.

 He also managed to make an enemy of the medical missionary Robert Tomlinson, an Anglican who had served under him in B.C. and been an ally in his dissent from the CMS.
 Tomlinson and his son Robert Tomlinson Jr. served in Metlakatla, Alaska, with Duncan from 1908 to 1912 before leaving for B.C. again out of disenchantment with the way Duncan was running the community.

 Death and legacy

 William Duncan late in life, exhibiting to friends for photographing the canvas hammock, clock, water bottle, and accordion used by him on his voyage to Victoria, B.C., in 1856–57.
 1916–1917, From the Wellcome Foundation collection at the National Archives and Records Administration.

 Duncan died at the age of 86 on 30 August 1918, in "New" Metlakatla, Alaska after a months-long decline associated with a bronchial infection apparently resulting from a fall.

 By 2018, the Metlakatla Indian Community was the only Native reservation land Alaska, with the Tshimpshians controlling the natural resources.
 Duncan’s cottage became a museum which was open to the public.

-Duncan remains an extraordinarily controversial figure in Tsimshian communities today, with many fierce admirers and many fierce detractors.
+Duncan remains a controversial figure in Tsimshian communities today, with many admirers and detractors.